"Munich is a place where we have had some of the strongest Sophies:

 Liv Redpath is a young leading soprano leggero on opera and concert stages around the world.

-High points of previous seasons have included a first outing as Ophélie where she was “met with never-ending interim applause” in a new production of Thomas’ Hamlet by Nadja Loschky at Komische Oper Berlin with Marie Jacquot on the podium; many iterations of two favorite roles: Lucia di Lammermoor at Royal Opera House, Staatsoper Hamburg, Deutsche Oper Berlin, and Simon Stone’s new production at LA Opera, as well as Sophie in Der Rosenkavalier at Bayerische Staatsoper, La Monnaie / de Munt, and Santa Fe Opera in productions by Barrie Kosky, Damiano Michieletto, and Bruno Ravella, respectively; her Metropolitan Opera debut as Oscar in David Alden’s production of Un ballo in maschera; and her Glyndebourne debut as Tytania in Peter Hall’s iconic production of A Midsummer Night’s Dream.
+High points of previous seasons have included a first outing as Ophélie where she was “met with never-ending interim applause” in a new production of Thomas’ Hamlet by Nadja Loschky at Komische Oper Berlin with Marie Jacquot on the podium; many iterations of two favorite roles: Lucia di Lammermoor at Royal Opera House, Staatsoper Hamburg, Deutsche Oper Berlin, and Simon Stone’s new production at LA Opera, as well as Sophie in Der Rosenkavalier at Bayerische Staatsoper, La Monnaie / de Munt, and Santa Fe Opera in productions by Barrie Kosky, Damiano Michieletto, and Bruno Ravella, respectively; her Metropolitan Opera debut as Oscar in David Alden’s production of Un ballo in maschera; her first Agnès in George Benjamin’s Written on Skin with Accademia Nazionale di Santa Cecila; a Susanna debut in Laurent Pelly’s Le nozze di Figaro led by Harry Bicket; Mozart’s Mass in C Minor with Manfred Honeck and Danish National Symphony; and a Glyndebourne debut as Tytania in Peter Hall’s iconic production of A Midsummer Night’s Dream.
 Other orchestral collaborations have included Berliner Philharmoniker, The Cleveland Orchestra, LA Phil, National Symphony Orchestra at The Kennedy Center, The English Concert, Balthasar Neumann Choir and Orchestra, Cincinnati May Festival, Seattle Symphony, and Philharmonia Baroque.

 aBOUT